 I've seen this over and over again.
 People (Dads in most cases) can get so caught up in the size of the pool that they end up not being able to afford the swimming pool at all.
 Such logic makes little sense considering most parents are getting the pool for their kids, and as we all know, children will use a swimming pool for hours upon hours no matter what size it is.

-Adding such options makes a lot of sense for those persons on a budget because a slide alone will usually cost 2k or higher installed.
+Adding such options makes a lot of sense for those persons on a budget because a slide alone will usually cost $2,000 or higher installed.
 Same with certain water features.
-But having the forethought to install simple plumbing at the beginning of the project, pool owners can save thousands initially while enjoying the water feature or slide they always dreamed of down the road.
+By having the forethought to install simple plumbing at the beginning of the project, pool owners can save thousands initially while enjoying the water feature or slide they always dreamed of down the road.

 This mainly applies to persons who purchase security covers (the ones that look like a trampoline).
 Because many people have their pool installed during the first part of the year, it makes sense in some cases to wait until the end of the season to have their security cover installed, as there is no use for the cover during the summer months.
-Considering that most security style covers cost over 1k installed, this expense can be delayed 3-7 months in most cases.
+Considering that most security style covers cost over $1,000 installed, this expense can be delayed 3-7 months in most cases.

 Although there are many more ways to make your pool project more affordable and budget friendly, this article hopefully has given you some helpful pointers in the right direction.
-To close, I want to reiterate one other point that I've made in other blog posts regarding pools, wants, and budgets-
+To close, I want to reiterate one other point that I've made in other blog posts regarding pools, wants, and budgets.

-Which would your children prefer-To enjoy a simplistic pool in the back yard or a dream pool that's in your head?'
+Which would your children prefer to enjoy: a simplistic pool in the back yard or a dream pool that's in your head?